Deynuh/WhatsCookin/README.md

 ## User Stories

+- As a user, I want to be able to add multiple recipes to a recipe manager
+- As a user, I want to be able to add multiple restaurants to a restaurant manager
 - As a user, I want to be able to click a button and have it give me a suggestion on what meal I should have
 - As a user, I want to be able to choose whether to give an eat-in or take-out suggestion
 - As a user, I want to be able to add my favourite restaurants to a list
-- As a user, I want to be able to put my dietary restrictions so that it will not give me suggestions for cuisines or meals I cannot/do not want to have
-- As a user, I want to be able to add a homemade recipe to my collection
+- As a user, I want to be able to add a homemade recipe to my list
-- As a user, I want to be able to view a list of the titles of the recipes in my collection
+- As a user, I want to be able to view a list of my recipes
-- As a user, I want to be able to select a recipe in my collection and view the recipe in detail
+- As a user, I want to be able to select a recipe in my list and view the recipe in detail
-- As a user, I want to be able to delete recipes from my collection
+- As a user, I want to be able to delete recipes from my list